boris-nekezov/vuejs-basics-course/08-components-structure/TOPICS.md

 ##  `public\index.html` - the file that is actually get served.
 This the file will be shown in the end.
 This file is edited by vuejs

-##  "dist" folder this is the folder containing all built assests for production mode.
+#  `dist` folder this is the folder containing all built assests for production mode.

 ### `NOTE!!!` You won't see in development mode because in development mode assets are in the memory of the pc.